MicrosoftDocs/cloud-adoption-framework/docs/migrate/index.md

 description: Prepare for a successful migration to Azure using an iterative process to assess, deploy, and release workloads.
 author: Zimmergren
 ms.author: tozimmergren
-ms.date: 01/09/2024
+ms.date: 01/11/2024
 ms.topic: conceptual
 ---

 # Cloud migration in the Cloud Adoption Framework

-This section of the Cloud Adoption Framework explains the disciplines and principles behind its proven migration model.
+This section of the Cloud Adoption Framework (CAF) explains the disciplines and principles behind its proven migration model.
 It also provides guidance to help you prepare for a successful migration to a cloud provider using an iterative process to first prepare, then assess, deploy, and release workloads.

 This content attempts to maintain a vendor-neutral position whenever possible.
 It guides you through the processes and activities that can be applied to any cloud migration, whatever your chosen cloud vendor.